jaquelinedealmeida/site_and_system_with_python/README.md

     - field: "Write your message"
     - button: to send

-Use the ´flet´ - framework of the Python to creae  app and site.
+Use the ´flet´ - framework of the Python to create  app and site.
-    *comand&: ´pip install flet´
+    *command: ´pip install flet´

 *Important*:
 ft.WEB_BROWSER - para formato web